WIZnet-ioLibrary/W6100EVB-NTP/README.md

     <img width="60%" src="https://user-images.githubusercontent.com/9648281/55846427-a09b8900-5b80-11e9-8aaa-21531dc3a065.JPG" />
     <img width="60%" src="https://user-images.githubusercontent.com/9648281/55846426-a002f280-5b80-11e9-8688-d5f3e4820448.JPG" />
   </p>
-  - If you push the user0 or user1, you can get the time from NTP4 or NTP6
+  - If you push the user0 or user1 on the W6100EVB, you can get the time from NTP4 or NTP6

   <p align="center">
     <img width="60%" src="https://user-images.githubusercontent.com/9648281/55846450-b8730d00-5b80-11e9-97a4-102be545a52f.JPG" />